Advanced Math Intervention Training | Level 2 & Level 3 | Click Here

 Read the Full Case Study →

-The Primary Numeracy Diagnostic Assessment
+What Does the Primary Numeracy Diagnostic Assessment Measure?

 This is not a traditional paper-and-pencil test.
 It is a one-on-one observation tool that uncovers the how behind a student's answer.
 Does the student count from one?
 Do they count on?
 Do they use a known fact?
 This diagnostic data is then plotted on the Primary Numeracy Framework to identify each student's exact instructional starting point — eliminating guesswork and ensuring that every minute of intervention time is used efficiently.